eHealthAfrica/aether/aether-common-library/aether/common/multitenancy/README.md

 - `get_object_or_404(pk)` raises `NO_FOUND` error if the object does not exist or if it is not accessible by current realm, otherwise returns the object.

-- `get_object_or_403(pk)` raises `FORBIDDEN` error if the object is not accessible by current realm, otherwise returns the object or `None` if it does not exist.
+- `get_object_or_403(pk)` raises `FORBIDDEN` error if the object exists and is not accessible by current realm, otherwise returns the object or `None` if it does not exist.

 Adds a detail endpoint only permitted with `HEAD` method `/{model}/{pk}/is-accessible`, returns status:
+  - `404 NOT_FOUND ` if the object does not exist
   - `403 FORBIDDEN`  if the object is not accessible by current realm
-  - `404 NOT_FOUND ` if the object does not exist
   - `204 NO_CONTENT` otherwise

 All the model view classes controlled by realms could extend this class.